-Seize the day or carpe diem is an interesting philosophy with two interpretations for me.
+Seize the Day, or Carpe Diem, is an interesting philosophy with two interpretations for me.

 Your life is short – make the most of it

+First, your life is short – make the most of it.
 This needs little explanation and is summed up beautifully in this clip from “The Dead Poets Society” with Robin Williams.

 Carpe Diem | Dead Poets SocietyWe are food for worms.
 How will you be remembered?